-First Nations are required to report financial and service data to the ministry related to SWW expenses.
+First Nations are required to report financial and service data to the ministry related to small water works expenses.
 First Nations will provide this information as part of their year-end Financial Statements submission (EFIS or Attestation Form).

-In addition to total expenditure, First Nations are required to report on the number of programs funded through SWW.
+In addition to total expenditure, First Nations are required to report on the number of programs funded through small water works.